mofe-stack/PeerConf/README.md

 ## what comes out

-one pickle file per question, written to `OUT_DIR`. each one holds every attempt's full text, its confidence over time, any probes it fired, and the final vote worked out seven different ways so you can compare them.
+one pickle file per question which is written to `OUT_DIR`. each one holds every attempt's full text, its confidence over time, any probes it fired, and the final vote worked out seven different ways so you can compare them.